Graduate and Professional School

 Graduate schools will request your resume.
 This document shows the graduate committee the experiences you have acquired that make you a good fit for the program.
 Here are some tips for your graduate school resume:

-• Be sure to cite relevant coursework, awards, honors, research, teaching opportunities, shadowing opportunities, clinical work, and other work experiences.
+• Be sure to cite awards, honors, research, teaching opportunities, shadowing opportunities, clinical work, and other work experiences.

-• Also, highlight any other academic projects, coursework, or skills that are related to the program.
+• Also, highlight any other academic projects, research papers, capstone, publications, presentations, and skills that are related to the program.

-• Have the resume reviewed by a professor, friends, family, and the Career Center.
+• Have the resume reviewed by a professor, by a professor, trusted advisor, and the Career Center

 The Interview